larssb/HealOps/healOps.Status.ReadMe.md

     * Create the New-HealOpsPackageRunner script so that it takes pipeline input.
 In this case a string to a path....a path obj.???
     * Use jobs for executing multiple tests.
 In order to get to a less sequential approach.
         * Invoke-HealOps ready for the use of get-jobs and the like.

+        STATUS 171112:
+            * Dropping that *.Tests.ps1 shares the *.HealOpsPackage.json file.
+            * 1 file per *.Tests.ps1 file
+            * Name for the file > *.Status.json
+            * Logic
+                * Check for this file when determining if a test is running. no file == not running file == check data integrity and the like file == check running status
+                * When a test is done > update the *.Status.json file
+            * The *.Status.json file is just stored in the same folder as the Tests and Repairs files.
+    * Program function that can > Cache and queue reports on “X” IT service.
+In case of the reporting backend being down or that it is not possible to reach it.

 ## Think about